truzo/tomango-2018/site/content/blog/bbc-news-website-redesign.md

 title: "BBC News website redesign"
 author: "trys"
 date: 2014-04-24 09:15:34
-excerpt: The BBC news website has rolled out a new mobile-friendly design into beta this month. blog/categories:
+description: The BBC news website has rolled out a new mobile-friendly design into beta this month. blog/categories:
  - web-design
 ---